CAEP Accountability Measures

 6. Collaborative Efforts with Professional Learning Services

-- Action: Collaboration with the Professional Learning Services Advisory Council (November 2024) to gather input on regional initiatives, curriculum audits, and professional learning.
+- Action: Collaboration with the Professional Learning Services Advisory Council (April 2025, Nov.
+2025, upcoming April 2026) to gather input on regional initiatives, curriculum audits, and professional learning.

 - Key Takeaways: Focused on high-priority topics in professional learning to further enhance teacher preparation and meet emerging educational needs.